Granther/pavlov-webrcon/README.md

 # Pavlov WebRCON
+- A WebUI for configuring a Pavlov Server down to specific mods per rotation (This is NOT a pavlov server)

 ### What problem does this solve?
 - A Pavlov Server only lets you configure a rotation of Gamemode/Map pairs, all Mods in a Game.ini file must then be used in all these rotations (even if they don't make sense)